 - Never My Fault: He blames the citizens of Planet Bomber for having so much negative emotions which the Balloms absorbed leading to them going berserk.
 Even though he was directly responsible for these emotions existing in the first place due to him hiding his stock to artificially inflate demand and profits.

-- We Hardly Knew Ye: He only appears at the very end of World 7 before he is crushed and consumed by the Marbled Ballom.
-Though he may or may not have survived after the creature is defeated.
+- We Hardly Knew Ye: He only appears at the very end of World 7 before he is crushed and consumed by the Marbled Ballom, though he is briefly shown to have survived after the creature is defeated.

 Vic Viper Bomber